 The setup process uses a hierarchical menu structure that is easy to use.
-You press the and arrow buttons to move forward and backward through the menus and press the button to select and confirm setup item changes.
+Press the \blacktriangle and \blacktriangledown arrow buttons to move forward and backward through the menus and press the button to select and confirm setup item changes.

 TIME-OUT AND SCREENSAVER